-The alarm stops only by unlocking the driver's door or the liftgate with the key, pressing the 🗊 button on the keyfob or Intelligent Key, or by unlocking all doors with any request switch (Intelligent Key models).
+The alarm stops only by unlocking the driver's door with the key, pressing the discussion button on the keyfob or Intelligent Key, or by unlocking all doors with any request switch (Intelligent Key models).

 NISSAN VEHICLE IMMOBILIZER SYSTEM

 The NISSAN Vehicle Immobilizer System will not allow the engine to start without the use of a registered key.